-Alana is a proud Pakana (Tasmanian Aboriginal) woman from the north-east coast of Lutruwita (Tasmania).
-Alana is passionate about Indigenous peoples' holistic health and wellbeing, globally.
-She believes that the wellbeing and identity of Indigenous peoples are strongly centred around strong connections to Country/land, culture, spirituality and each other.
+Dr Alana Gall is a proud Truwulway woman, a Pakana (Tasmanian Aboriginal) from the north-east coast of Lutruwita (Tasmania, Australia).
+Dr Gall is passionate about Indigenous Peoples' holistic health and wellbeing, globally.
+She believes that the wellbeing and identity of Indigenous Peoples are strongly centred around strong connections to Country/land, culture, spirituality and each other.

-Alana has over a decade of experience in research, research translation, community engagement, health education and a background in Nutritional Medicine.
-Alana has an extensive and broad knowledge in First Nations health and wellbeing; First Nations traditional medicines; qualitative, Indigenist and decolonising methodologies and methods (including co-design methods/methodology); PROMs/PREMs measure development, and; systematic, comprehensive and policy reviews.
-Alana pioneered the use of individual yarns with a think-aloud component, called the ‘think-aloud yarn’, that explored the suitability and acceptability of the think-aloud method with Australian First Nations peoples, and provided the face and content validity of draft statements for a wellbeing measure under development.
+Dr Gall has over a decade of experience in research, research translation, community engagement, health education and a background in Nutritional Medicine.
+She has an extensive and broad knowledge in First Peoples'; health and wellbeing; Indigenous Traditional Medicines; qualitative, Indigenous and decolonising methodologies and methods (including co-design methods/methodology); PROMs/PREMs measure development, and; systematic, comprehensive and policy reviews.
+Dr Gall pioneered the use of individual yarns with a think-aloud component, called the ‘think-aloud yarn’, and co-developed the Key Principles to Co-Design with First Nations Peoples, which have informed the development of Cancer Australia's Australian Cancer Plan and underpin the implementation of the Our Mob our Cancer website.

 - Lead Chief Investigator - Harnessing traditional medicines to support First Nations Australians holistic health and wellbeing – a policy targeted approach